 Learning any subject becomes more interesting, engaging, interactive and immersive if ARVR technology is used; learning about volcano eruptions in geography can be made easier with “Augmented 3D model” projected onto the real world.
 Same ways, history or physics, is made simpler via virtual tours or 360-degree videos.
 Object recognition feature can help students to learn more about flora and fauna of biology classes.
 Human Anatomy dissection classes for medical students could also be possible without the need for cadavers with the help of “projection based augmented reality” or even by “superimposition based augmented reality” as is suitable.

 Teachers can also quickly take students on virtual field trips across the world, providing a more immersive and interactive experience via AR/VR rather than via regular video.
-Students can learn better by adopting these technologies as they are now able to “touch and feel or visualise an item or lesson more clearly, while also getting an immersive experience and getting haptic feedback”.
+Students can learn better by adopting these technologies as they are now able to “touch and feel or visualize an item or lesson more clearly, while also getting an immersive experience and getting haptic feedback”.
 AR makes use of technologies like the sensors, simulators or transparent displays thus boosting the quality of communication between the teacher and the student or even the patient and surgeon.

 Oculus Rift, Google Glass, Microsoft Hololens is some of the devices most suited for this purpose.
 Also, with the latest Magic Leap device updates, the use of AR/VR in healthcare and the educational sector is all set to boom.
 Statista reports that the healthcare sector of the AR and VR market is estimated to reach more than the US $5bn by the year 2025.
 In 2017, the virtual reality sector for healthcare market alone in the U.S. was valued at almost US $1bn, which was double its value in 2012.

 Wrap-Up: Thus, you can see that AR/VR is not only about gaming.
 It has its place in various sectors and industries and quite soon will be of regular use in your everyday actions, as well.
-Anticipating such a future, AugRay provides cutting edge and personalised AR/VR solutions to all types of businesses helping them gain better brand recognition, customer engagement and increased sales.
+Anticipating such a future, AugRay provides cutting edge and personalized AR/VR solutions to all types of businesses helping them gain better brand recognition, customer engagement and increased sales.